 For the first time the chainPORT hackathon is going to be held in Antwerp (Oct.
 11th - 13th 2018) and in Los Angeles (Oct.
 12th - 13th 2018).
 There are going to be challenges to be solved together.
 These concern tasks of the fields Mobility, Inter Port, Safety & Security, Process & Document Flow, Sustainability and Education through Gamification.
 At the end of the event the winners are going to be awarded.
 For more information click here.

-In international key working groups relevant topics are discussed and developed.
-The chainPORT members communicate in personal meetings as well as through digital means of communication transcending national borders and continents.
+Within the international working groups of chainPORT members, relevant topics are discussed and developed further – through personal meetings as well as via digital communication channels across country borders and continents.